rcgsmith/Drop-seq-multimapping/README.md

-# Adjustment to Drop-seq bioinformatics pipeline (v1) to allow multimapping alignments in specific circumstances.
+# Extension to Drop-seq bioinformatics pipeline (v1) to allow multimapping alignments in specific circumstances.

 This set of scripts provides an extension to the Drop-seq bioinformatics pipeline v1 (http://mccarrolllab.org/dropseq/, https://github.com/broadinstitute/Drop-seq).